By James Eliot, Markets & Finance Editor

 What Is Employee Surveillance?

 Employee surveillance involves monitoring workers’ activities, behaviors, and communications using various technologies.
 This practice is critical for achieving operational efficiency and security but raises serious ethical concerns regarding privacy and trust—especially in the context of artificial intelligence (AI) development.
+For instance, understanding how worker behaviors influence software development can unveil critical insights essential for continuous improvement.

 How Employee Surveillance Works in Practice